About The Series

 Works that have not been broadcast nationally.

-POV expects to provide the US broadcast premiere of a program.
+POV expects to provide the U.S. broadcast premiere of a program.
 POV will, however, consider a work when it is of special merit and has had only limited television exposure (such as broadcast on local public TV stations or on cable systems with limited geographical reach).
+When programming a film, we do take its digital distribution, and accompanying exposure/press prior to broadcast into consideration.

 Works by independent filmmakers.